dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 * It's worth to bring each tablet to WiFi or a phone hotspot after each data capture day.
 If that's not possible, it's worth downloading each tablet's data onto a laptop each day. (e.g. at Bungelup camp).
 * It's unadvisable to send out tablets with unsubmitted data to a new data capture campaign.
 * It's worth to replace any tablet with signs of impending hardware failure such as cracked screens, bulging batteries, or unusually long start-up times with a fresh tablet.
-The hardware failure rate depends highly on how devices are treated by end users (100% loss in some places where tablets are transported unprotected in a backpack together with hammers and metal stakes - unsurprisingly - to 2 out of 20 tablets lost over 3 years at Ningaloo)
+The hardware failure rate depends highly on how devices are treated by end users (compare 100% loss in some places where tablets are transported unprotected in a backpack together with hammers and metal stakes - unsurprisingly - to only 2 out of 20 tablets lost over 3 years at Ningaloo)
 * It's worth to have two fully set up spare devices ready to go and procure a new device immediately each time an old one is retired.

 Admin: Getting started